XingchenHu2017/IGC_for_MVs/README.md

 # IGC_for_MVs
-Information granule-based classifier for missing data
+Information granule-based classifier for complete and incomplete datasets

 Matlab code for Knowledge-Based Systems 2021 "Information granule-based classifier: A development of granular imputation of missing data"

 The main function: classifier_f.m

-datasets: iris.mat  from UCI dataset repository
+datasets: iris.mat  from UCI datasets repository

 Please cite: